Create a Complex Reactor Script

 Testing with a Script

 Alternatively, use the following Node.js script to automate creating realistic actions for the Thng’s supply chain journey.
-Before running, make sure to install the dependencies and export TRUSTED_APPLICATION_API_KEY
+Before running, be sure to install the dependencies and export TRUSTED_APPLICATION_API_KEY

 and THNG_ID